 Ms. Del Castillo obtained her Juris Doctor from Wayne State University Law School and a Bachelors of Arts in Government from John Jay College of Criminal Justice.

 Born and raised in the South Bronx, Atenedoro Gonzalez fights for his community as a housing attorney with the Tenants Rights Coalition at Bronx Legal Services.
 Well versed in all aspects of landlord/tenant litigation in New York, Atenedoro has defended cases against low-income Bronx residents for nonpayment of rent and holdovers designed to evict low-income families, as well as administrative hearings with NYCHA.

 He was also an active member of MetroLALSA while in law school, working with other Latinx law students in promoting membership in the legal community, while also serving as the Editor-In-Chief of the Real Property Law Journal at St. John's University.

-Nakary Abreu is an Assistant Chief Counsel at the United States Federal Government.
+Nakary Abreu is an Attorney Advisor at the United States Federal Government.
 Formally, Ms. Abreu served as an Assistant District Attorney at the Bronx County District Attorney’s Office.
 While there, Ms. Abreu focused on investigating and prosecuting a wide array of crimes including serious violent felonies.

 Ms. Abreu earned her J.D. from Seton Hall University School of Law in 2017 and her B.A., magna cum laude, from State University of New York at Albany in 2011.
 Ms. Abreu is admitted to the New York State Bar and the New Jersey State Bar.

 While attending law school, Ms. Abreu was selected as a member of the Seton Hall University School of Law Interscholastic Moot Court Board after successfully competing in the Riccio Intrascholastic Moot Court Competition, becoming one of the eight finalists.